Shortlisted for the TES Awards

 Joan, who has been at the College for more than 20 years, has taken on the mission to position the North-West as a competitive region, with the aim of it becoming the most proactive in the country in terms of WorldSkills UK activity.

 Her over-arching vision is to ensure more students have the opportunity to take part in WorldSkills competitions and benefit from these life-changing, memorable experiences.
 As well as promoting competition within her own college, Joan is focusing on the region so hundreds more students can get involved each year.
-Ultimately students could represent Team UK, such as Trafford College Group’s Ben Metcalfe in confectionery and patisserie, helping the country do well in international competitions.
+Ultimately students could represent Team UK, such as College’s Ben Metcalfe in confectionery and patisserie, helping the country do well in international competitions.

-Within the group, Joan continually encourages and supports staff to use competitions to enhance teaching, learning and assessment.
+Within the college, Joan continually encourages and supports staff to use competitions to enhance teaching, learning and assessment.
 This acts as a catalyst, encouraging students at all levels to get involved.
 Joan also coordinates the Skills Competition Steering Group for the Greater Manchester Colleges Group (GMCG).
 This group delivers an annual series of skill competitions that involves 700 students entering 50+ competitions in ten sectors, hosted in all ten Greater Manchester Colleges.

 Joan said: “It’s a huge honour to be shortlisted for the TES WorldSkills Unsung Hero award.
 As chair of the Skills Competition Steering Group for Greater Manchester Colleges (GMCG) we’re celebrating huge growth in the number of students and apprentices entering WorldSkills UK competitions year-on-year.
 We’ve also shared our experience across the region and helped the North-West to achieve record growth in registrations in 2019, becoming the region in England with the highest registrations, finalists and medal points.